MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

-- **Business Task**: A meaningful salary overview in Data-related careers around the globe, including the most enticing job roles, and career perspectives, with a focus on Entry-level Data Analysis profession.
+- **Business Task**: A meaningful salary overview in Data-related careers around the globe, including the most enticing job roles, and career perspectives, with a focus on the Entry-level Data Analysis profession.

 - **Key Stakeholder:** In this case study, the primary stakeholder is the data analyst conducting the analysis.
-In the following, I list a number of guiding questions to be answered with the analysis:
+In the following, I list several guiding questions to be answered with the analysis:

   - How the data is organized?
   - Are there issues with bias or credibility in this data?